xnd0/Easy_Keys/README.md

 # Easy_Keys_v1.0

-A simple playable touchseen synth piano app.
+An ultra-lightweight playable synth piano web app.

-Click keys on desktop, or touchscreen on mobile.
+Click the piano keys on desktop, or touchscreen on mobile.

 <br>